qdrant/landing_page/qdrant-landing/content/documentation/integrations/aleph-alpha-search.md

 2. You need to have a [Aleph Alpha account registered and confirmed](https://app.aleph-alpha.com/).
 Once it’s done, the API key has to be created (see: [API Tokens](https://app.aleph-alpha.com/profile)).

-Once it’s done we can store the Aleph Alpha API key in a variable and choose the model we’re going to use.
+Now we can store the Aleph Alpha API key in a variable and choose the model we’re going to use.

 ```python
 aa_token = "<< your_token >>"